 The preparations at Thomas Hill Organics are intricate and well-spiced but not fussy, the flavor combinations often daring but never overplayed.
-An early-2020 Belgian endive salad, for example, contained persimmons, shaved fennel, candied nuts, charred-cinnamon vinaigrette, and cocoa nibs, with aged Gouda sprinkled on top.
+On my last visit, a Belgian endive salad contained persimmons, shaved fennel, candied nuts, charred-cinnamon vinaigrette, and cocoa nibs, with aged Gouda sprinkled on top.
 An equally complex yet harmonious roasted chestnut soup followed the salad, the nuts the foundation for a puree that also contained fennel, apple, sweet potato, celery root, and parsnip.
 Grace notes included pomegranate seeds, toasted pumpkin seeds, bits of puffed-rice granola, crème fraîche made in-house, and smoked maple syrup.
 Lamb pappardelle with saffron ricotta was the rich and rewarding entrée on this visit.

 Discover Paso Robles